sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 ```
 In Windows 3.1 we had this thing called "Yield()" which now has become a Javascript callback or "GoSched()".
- _Actually, Go does have the ability pre-empt the routine, but only if you call something where Go can
- capture the thread in the routine.
-"Normally not a problem", means that most code will typically call
-system routines often enough for the scheduler to run._

 Most programmers would agree that a sequential program, one that says do a) and then
 b) and then c):